Accessibility Tools

 Mizeva I.A. et al. Biomed.
 Sign.
 Proc.
 Cont.
 2024.
 V. 100.
 Article No. 107188

-Experimental methods for the investigation of complex hydrodynamic systems
+Experimental methods for studying complex hydrodynamic systems

 Sukhanovskii A.N. et al. 2019.
 Exp.
 Therm.
 Fluid Sci.
 V. 103.
 P. 29–36